hi-talent-in/Parsing/README.md

-# Parsing Bank Statemnt : Problem Statment
+# Parsing Bank Statemnt : Problem Statment  TESTING
 Parsing the bank statement pdf included in the repository

 Under src/code.java we extract all the "Text" from the uploaded PDF files.